UDAP Dynamic Client Registration

 "client_id": "example_client_id_issued_by_AS",

-"software_statement": "{the software statement as submitted by the client}",
+"software_statement": "{the software statement as

 "client_name": string,